 For all I know it probably originated right here, in southern England.

-Anyhow—located just a few hours outside the bustling capital, the Cotswolds is the kind of place you go to explore villages on foot, indulge in a cheeky cream tea and a scone (or two, or three) and immerse yourself in the complex history the region famous for its abundance of honey-coloured cottages.
+Located just a few hours outside London, the Cotswolds is the kind of place you go to explore villages on foot, indulge in a cheeky cream tea and a scone (or two, or three) and immerse yourself in the complex history the region famous for its abundance of honey-coloured cottages.

-Here is a list of Cotswolds villages you simply cannot miss, either because of their significance or their sheer visual appeal (totally a valid reason) as well as a few useful tips for planning your itinerary.
+Here is a list of Cotswolds villages you simply cannot miss, either because of their significance or their sheer visual appeal (totally a valid reason).
+Also included: a few useful tips for planning your itinerary.

-This easily one of my favourite stops in the area largely due to the impressive High Street sweeping downhill towards the River Windrush, flanked by a continuous ensemble of gourmet boutiques, ancient pubs and other striking shops —one of which, a chemist’s since 1734, is said to be England’s oldest pharmacy— on either side of it.
+This easily one of my favourite stops in the area!
+This is largely due to the impressive High Street sweeping downhill towards the River Windrush.
+It’s flanked by a continuous ensemble of gourmet boutiques, ancient pubs and other shops —one of which, a chemist’s since 1734, is said to be England’s oldest pharmacy— on either side of it.

-Most notable is the Tolsey building situated halfway down the High Street; Tudor in style, with striking black and white timber, it used to be a meeting point for wool merchants that would come here to pay their taxes and discuss their respective guilds.
+Most notable is the Tolsey building situated halfway down the High Street.
+It’s Tudor in style, with striking black and white timber.
+Additionally, it used to be a meeting point for wool merchants that would come here to pay their taxes and discuss their respective guilds.

 Another historical point of interest is the Burford Church, which was built over 800 years ago by wealthy merchants; it was more recently used as a temporary prison —and, tragically, a merciless execution site— by Oliver Cromwell after the English Civil War.